 Know Before You Go

-All Zoo visitors (members and nonmembers) must make a reservation prior to arrival.
+All non Zoo members must make a reservation prior to arrival.
 At this time, you cannot purchase tickets at the tickets booths.
-Guests 10 years of age and older also need a mask to enter Zoo grounds.
-To learn more about our covid policies, click here.
+Guests are strongly encouraged to wear a mask.

 | Single stroller